 - The laws of physics are the same for all, irrespective of the velocity of the observer.

 - The speed of light is always constant, regardless of the motion of the light source or the motion of the observer.

 This theory is one of the reasons to explain the origin of the most famous equation E=mc2

 In 1905, Albert Einstein proposed this theory, which is the base of modern Physics.
 It is the phenomenon that occurs when the material absorbs electromagnetic radiations, electrically charged particles are released from or within it.
 In this process, electrons are emitted from the metal plate when light falls on it.
 The emitted electrons are known as photoelectrons.

 The below video is an explanation of the basics of photoelectric effect:

 Einstein explained that light consists of photons, which are considered packets of energy.
 This concept was explained and demonstrated in the quantum theory of light.
 Einstein stressed that light should be treated as both a wave and a particle.
 He explained that photons in light can behave both as particles and waves at the same time.
 This concept is known as wave-particle duality.
 Through a two-slit apparatus experiment, he proved the dual nature of light.

 General Theory of Relativity

-Einstein is not only celebrated for his inventions, but for his outstanding contributions of theories on which modern science stands today.
-Hope you learnt about some of the Albert Einstein inventions.
+Einstein is not only celebrated for his inventions, but for his outstanding contributions of theories, on which modern science stands today.
+Hope you learnt about some of Albert Einstein inventions.